ikeyit/ikeyit-account-webclient/README.md

-# iKeyit Account Web Client
+# IKEYIT Account Web Client

 A lightweight authentication center web frontend designed to provide user account management functionality with minimal dependencies.
 This project serves as the client-side interface for user authentication, registration, and account management.

+The backend project is here [ikeyit-aiarch](https://github.com/ikeyit/ikeyit-aiarch)

 ## Overview